Quantum-Accelerators/quacc/docs/install/wflow_engines.md

 === "Parsl"

-    In your activated Python environment, install Parsl via `pip install parsl`.
+    In your activated Python environment, install Parsl via `pip install git+https://github.com/Quantum-Accelerators/quacc.git[parsl]`.
 Parsl has [many configuration options](https://parsl.readthedocs.io/en/stable/userguide/configuring.html), which we will cover later in the documentation.

 === "Prefect"

-    1. In your activated Python environment, install Prefect and the necessary Dask dependencies via `pip install prefect prefect-dask dask-jobqueue`
+    1. In your activated Python environment, install Prefect and the necessary Dask dependencies via `pip install git+https://github.com/Quantum-Accelerators/quacc.git[prefect]`
     2. Make an account on [Prefect Cloud](https://app.prefect.cloud/)
     3. Make an [API Key](https://docs.prefect.io/cloud/users/api-keys/) and (optionally) store it in a `PREFECT_API_KEY` environment variable (e.g. in your `~/.bashrc`)
     4. Run `prefect cloud login` from the command-line and enter your API key (or use the browser, if possible)

+    If you do not wish to use Prefect Cloud, you can can spin up a local server with `prefect server start` and skip steps 2-4.

     Additional configuration parameters can be modified, as described in the [Prefect documentation](https://docs.prefect.io/concepts/settings/).